yanganto/relayer-game/README.md

 - In the second and third scenario, the game is still going and will be convergence some where between `G` and `1`.
   - Following are the assumption, that challenger will beat the evil relayer
     - The fake blocks are not easy to pass validation blocks when near by
-    - challenger is not collusion with the evil relayer, namely there are two uncorrect near by blocks by one can verify each other.
+    - If challenger is not collusion with the evil relayer.

 Once the `Evil` goes into contradictory.
 All of the bond from `Evil` will be slashed, and the game is closed.
 Please note there is no correct block on position 1 after the game closed, so there may be multiple parallel relayer-challenger games on chain to keep the bridge works.
+In this model, there is an assumption that the challenger will be honest to keep the bridge secure, so it is required some legal enforcement or high value staking for challenger, such that it is not truly decentralized for this model.

 ### relayer-challengers mode
 In relayer-challengers mode, when someone is not accepted the block submitted by other relayer, he just put a challenge on chain to express his opinion.